 THE AGENT OF HIS FATHER

 A picture emerges.
 God became “the Father” when He beget the Son - a second divine being exactly like Himself.
-This Son then became the agent of His Father, to carry out the will of His Father in creation, in mediation, in reconciliation, in redemption, in judgment, in the execution of judgment, and in re-creation.
+This Son then became the agent of His Father, to carry out the will and plan of His Father in creation, in mediation, in reconciliation, in redemption, in judgment, in the execution of judgment, and in restoration.

 THE FATHER’S WILL - IS SUPREME